 7. Wander through the Sculpture Park at Lake Macquarie City Art Gallery in Booragul.

 8. Get your photo taken in front of a Mister Trevor Dickinson mural.
 Suggestions: Newcastle Museum, Mayfield Pool, Newcastle Beach Tunnel or Merewether Beach Tunnel.

 9. Go hunting for street art.
 There’s murals all over the Newcastle region including Newcastle CBD, Mayfield, Wickham and Belmont.

 Animals & Nature

 10. Visit the animals at Blackbutt Reserve.
-There’s koalas, emus, wallabies, wombats and peacocks and lots more critters.
+There’s koalas, emus, wallabies, wombats and peacocks and lots more critters in the wildlife exhibits.

 11. Get out into nature at the Hunter Wetlands Centre.
 There’s reptile talks, bird feeding talks, walking and cycling tracks.